MAIELMELIGY/Amenli/README.md

 Set the API key in the settings.py file.
 Run the server using the command: python manage.py runserver API Endpoints
-/api/token/: This endpoint is used to obtain a token for authentication.
 /api/convert/: This endpoint is used to convert between currencies.
 It requires the following parameters:
 from_currency: The currency to convert from (USD, EUR, or EGP).
 to_currency: The currency to convert to (USD, EUR, or EGP).